Hand-Painting and High-Tech Stealth

 The F-35A has several panels that are frequently removed for routine maintenance, and there are various fasteners that keep body panels in place.
 Without this maintenance, the jet’s ability to avoid radar and various defense systems using specialized materials can deteriorate.

 “The panels undergo a very in-depth process of different coatings just to remove the latches and cover the fasteners.
 In the end, there has to be a balance of covering the panel with the proper material while also maintaining full functionality,” says Staff Sgt.
-Matthew Hicks, low observable craftsman with the 419th Fighter Wing.
+Matthew Hicks, 419th Maintenance Squadron low observable craftsman.
 “This is the most frequent job done in the shop, while encompassing the processes of many of their tasks within the unit.”

 Part of maintaining low observable functions is corrosion control where technicians apply and remove coatings that could be covering rust or damage.

-“My favorite part of the job is painting because it's kind of like an art, you get to see it from the beginning and then see it from the end,” says Airman 1st Class Evander Esperanza, low observable journeyman with the 388th Maintenance Squadron.
+“My favorite part of the job is painting because it's kind of like an art, you get to see it from the beginning and then see it from the end,” says Airman 1st Class Evander Esperanza, 388th Maintenance Squadron low observable journeyman.

 Maintaining this radar absorbent coating on surface of the F-35 is a job that takes very detail-oriented, sometimes tedious work – masking every small area, properly mixing chemicals, applying them precisely, smoothing, and assessing the smallest imperfections.